hyobinn28/LetUsCook/README.md

 >      * "Open/Closed Principle": For example, if new types of recipes or user roles need to be added, this can be done by extending existing classes rather than modifying them.
 >      * "Liskov Substitution Principle": For instance, in the user management system, any subclass of a User should be usable wherever a User object is expected, without introducing errors.
 >      * "Interface Segregation Principle": For example, separate interfaces were created for user authentication and recipe management rather than having a single interface that does everything.
->      * "Dependency Inversion Principle" For example, instead of the UserManager class depending directly on a specific database implementation, it depends on an abstract interface that can be implemented by any database class.
+>      * "Dependency Inversion Principle": For example, instead of the UserManager class depending directly on a specific database implementation, it depends on an abstract interface that can be implemented by any database class.
  >     * How did this change help you write better code?
 >      * "Single Responsibility Principle": This change improved the code's readability and maintainability, making it easier to update or extend functionality without affecting other parts of the system.
 >      * "Open/Closed Principle": This approach minimizes the risk of introducing bugs into existing functionality and makes it easier to implement new features.